Stoev modules for VCV Rack

 Interference is a poly rhythm generator module based on wave motion.
-It can generate up to 8 separate but interrelated rhythms, providing a wide range of rhythmic patterns – from very simple to very complex.
-Use it as a trigger sequencer, a clock generator, a clock modulator, or all at once.
+It can generate up to eight separate but interrelated rhythms, providing a wide range of rhythmic patterns – from very simple to very complex.
+Use it as a trigger sequencer, a clock generator, a clock divider, or all at once.
 Even try it as a sound source.

 PLAY button and CV input – start/stop the sequence.

-TEMPO knob and CV input – set the speed of the sequence in BPM.
+Tempo knob and TEMPO CV input – set the speed of the sequence in BPM.

 Tempo indicator – flashes at the current tempo.

-RESET button and CV input – restart the sequence.
+RESET button and CV input – reset the sequence.

 Four separate rhythm generators.
 Each has a:

-- RATIO knob and CV input – set the ratio of the rhythm generator to the tempo.
+- Ratio knob and CV input – set the ratio of the rhythm generator to the tempo.
 The CV input expects 0.5 V/division, offset by the knob.

 - Trigger output – a separate output for the rhythm generator.

 CLOCK – outputs a steady rhythm at the current tempo.